univention/univention-corporate-server/doc/architecture/index.rst

 ===================

 After reading this document you have a broad understanding of the UCS architecture.
-It equips consultants, administrators and solution architects to better plan their IT environment with UCS.
-It enables software developers and system engineers to quicker dive into software development for UCS.
+It equips consultants, administrators, and solution architects to better plan their IT environment with UCS.
+It enables software developers and system engineers to get familiar with software development for UCS.